 Kindly provide the proposed amendments to the regulation or standard or guideline in the text box below, using the “track changes” function in Microsoft Word.
 Please only reproduce the parts of the text that are being amended or deleted.

-1. Where the Secretary-General reasonably considers that a Contractor has entered into any scheme, arrangement or understanding or has undertaken any steps which, directly or indirectly:
+1. This regulation applies where the Secretary-General reasonably considers that a Contractor has entered into any scheme, arrangement or understanding or has undertaken any steps which, directly or indirectly:

-(a) Result in the avoidance, postponement or reduction of a liability for payment of a royalty under this Part;
+(a) Result in the avoidance, postponement or reduction of a liability for [any] payment []under this Part;

 (b) Have not been carried out for bona fide commercial purposes; or

-(c) Have been carried out solely or mainly for the purposes of avoiding, postponing or reducing a liability for payment of a royalty ;
+(c) Have been carried out solely or mainly for the purposes of avoiding, postponing or reducing a liability for [any] payment[] .

-(d) The Secretary- General shall determine the liability for a royalty as if the avoidance, postponement or reduction of such liability had not been carried out by the Contractor and in accordance with this Part.
+1.bis In situations where paragraph 1 applies, the Secretary- General shall determine the liability for a [payment under this part] as if the avoidance, postponement or reduction of such liability had not been carried out by the Contractor and in accordance with this Part.

 2. The Secretary-General shall provide the Contractor with written notice of any proposed determination under paragraph 1 above.
 The Contractor may make written representations to the Secretary-General within 60 Days of the date of such written notice.
-The [Secretary-General] shall consider such representations and shall determine the liability for a royalty for the original or revised amount.
+The Secretary-General shall consider such representations and shall determine the liability for a royalty for the original or revised amount.
+If the Contractor is not satisfied with the Secretary-General’s determination, the Contractor may request a review of that decision in writing and provide any further information the Contractor wishes the Authority to consider.
+The Commission and Finance Committee shall consider any such representations made by the Contractor at their respective next available meetings provided that the representations have been circulated at least 30 Days in advance of the respective meetings.
+The Commission shall then prepare its report and recommendations to the Council based on consultation with the Finance Committee.
+The Council shall then re-consider and either affirm, revise, or revoke the decision made by the Secretary-General.

+[4.
+If the Contractor is in serious, persistent and willful violation of any payment obligations in accordance with this Part, the Council [shall] [may] suspend or [terminate] the Exploitation Contract pursuant to Regulation 103 of these Regulations and the Contactor’s company principals shall be barred from direct or indirect involvement with any Contractor or subcontractor operating in the Area for a period of [10] years].

 Please indicate the rationale for the proposal.
 [150-word limit]